Study-Scape/StudyScape/reports/StudyScape-20250205.md

 ### Goals for next week
 - Dawn: Have Supabase fully set up and functional to receive and store data, or at least have the former done and start to do testing for the latter (~4 days)
-- Sanjana: Design and implement basic UI layout and work on testing and continuous integration document.
+- Sanjana: Design and implement basic UI layout and work on testing and continuous integration document (~1 week)